AngusBB/AngusHuang.github.io/README.md

 <img src="assets/player.gif" width="600"/>
 <img src="assets/basketball_4.gif" width="600"/>
 <img src="assets/basketball_4_result.gif" width="600"/>

+### An Improved Variational Method for Image Denoising [[Demo]](https://github.com/AngusBB/An-Improved-Variational-Method-for-Image-Denoising/tree/main "DEMO")
+- Proposed a model that exhibits superior denoising performance compared to classic Total Variation methods.
+- Designed an algorithm with a higher convergence rate than other classic Total Variation methods.
+- Proved the convergence of the algorithm theoretically.
+- Extended the method to surface denoising through surface parametrization.

 ### A Study on the Image Stitching Technology
 - Achieved an image stitching process that is 0.23 times faster than Photoshop.